ergoplatform/ergodocs/docs/node/conf/conf-chain.md

 ```
 minerRewardDelay = 720
 ```
-The delay between the block mined and a time when the reward can be spent. ~ 1 day.
+The delay between the block mined and when the miner can spend the reward. ~ 1 day.
 ### reemission
 #### checkReemissionRules
 ```